paulhenri-l/laravel-respond-to/README.md

 }
 ```

-This controller is now able to respond to `html`, `json` and `txt` requests with
+This controller is now able to respond to different formats with different
-different responses.
+responses.

 *Each call to the `to` function must be followed by a `with` or `withView`
 call.*